 We focused here on Active ingredients, but sunscreens, like other skin care products, often contain tens of other Inactive ingredients, such as parabens (preservatives), phthalates (common ingredients in synthetic fragrance) that are also linked to hormone disruption, certain cyclosiloxanes (associated with reproductive harm), and sometimes have chemical filters listed under different names, adding to the confusion.

-So if you feel you need an extra pair of eyes to quickly scan the ingredient list for you, simply use the Clearya chrome extension to automatically check your sunscreen's ingredients safety, while you shop online.
+So if you feel you need an extra pair of eyes to quickly scan the ingredient list for you, simply use the Clearya iPhone app, Android app, or Chrome extension to automatically check your sunscreen's ingredients safety, while you shop online.

 Disclaimer: the content in this blog post is provided for general information, and does not substitute any medical advice by your own doctor or another health care professional.